 - Laboratory tests can take days to complete and include RT-PCR and other types of NAATs.
 Some test results may need confirmatory testing.

 - An antibody test tells you if you previously had an infection with SARS-CoV-2, the virus that causes COVID-19.
 This type of test is also called a serology test.
-Antibody tests should not be used to diagnose a current infection, but may indicate if you had a past infection.
+Antibody tests should not be used to diagnose a current infection but may indicate if you had a past infection.

+Free or low-cost COVID-19 testing is available to everyone in the U.S., including the uninsured, at select pharmacies, retailers, and health centers nationwide.
 The process and locations for COVID-19 testing vary from place to place.

 - If you are charged for your test, keep your receipt and submit a claim to your insurance company for reimbursement.

 - Private insurance companies are required to reimburse up to 8 tests per month per individual on an insurance plan.

 If you have Medicaid coverage, you can access at-home COVID tests at no cost through the guidelines established by your state Medicaid program.
 State Medicaid and CHIP programs are required to cover FDA-authorized at-home COVID-19 tests.